Agoric/documentation/main/zoe/guide/contracts/autoswap.md

 ## Adding liquidity to the pool

-We can contribute to the Autoswap liquidity pool by making an offer by redeeming an addLiquidityInvite.
-For instance, let's say that Alice creates a proposal with the associated payments of moola and simoleans and escrows them by redeeming her invite:
+We can contribute to the Autoswap liquidity pool by making an offer by using an addLiquidityInvite.
+For instance, let's say that Alice creates a proposal with the associated payments of moola and simoleans and escrows them:

 ```js
 // Alice adds liquidity